ardentTech/adafruit-feather-rp2040-rfm95-examples/i2s_mono_in/README.md

-# I2S SPH0645
+# I2S Mono In
 This project demonstrates how to read data from a single SPH0645LM4H-B I2S mems microphone via DMA and a PIO program implementing the I2S protocol.

 ## Purpose
-The Embassy RP I2S PIO [program](https://github.com/embassy-rs/embassy/blob/main/embassy-rp/src/pio_programs/i2s.rs)
+The Embassy RP I2S PIO [program](https://github.com/embassy-rs/embassy/blob/main/embassy-rp/src/pio_programs/i2s.rs) only demonstrates how to use an I2S peripheral as output.
+Furthermore, the
-only demonstrates how to use an I2S peripheral as output.
-Furthermore, the SPH0645 mic sends data on the trailing edge of the clock signal (SCK), which differs from the previous program which is transmits data on the leading edge.
+SPH0645 mic sends data on the trailing edge of the clock signal (SCK), which differs from the Embassy example program (which transmits data on the leading edge).

 ## Notes
 - The Adafruit breakout board ties `SEL` to `GND`